How to Use nhooyr/websocket (Modern WebSocket Library) in Go

 func handler(w http.ResponseWriter, r *http.Request) {

-// Upgrade HTTP connection to WebSocket
+// Upgrade the incoming HTTP request to a WebSocket connection

 conn, err := websocket.Accept(w, r, nil)